SecurityLab-UCD/UniTSyn/README.md

 You can find language server for other languages at [language-server-protocol/implementors/servers](https://microsoft.github.io/language-server-protocol/implementors/servers/).
 Other languages are not supported yet, but will be as the research progresses.
-To support a new langauge, you need a frontend to do the following:
+To support a new language, you need a frontend to do the following:

 1. Collect the unit tests locations and focal functions locations in the repo (see `scripts/collect_test.py` and `scripts/collect_focal.py` for Python frontend).
-2. Given a `Location` of function delcaration, extract the function source code (see `unitsyncer/source_code.py`).
+2. Given a `Location` of function declaration, extract the function source code (see `unitsyncer/source_code.py`).

 ## Setup